aunnnn/ml-tutorial/_build/html/_sources/blog_content/linear_regression/linear_regression_tutorial.rst.txt

 optimal answer, instead, we take many steps that lead us near to where the optimal answer lives.

-Next let's derive the closed-form solution for linear regression.
+Next let’s derive the closed-form solution for linear regression.
 In order to do that efficiently, we need some matrix notations.

 Going into Matrix Notation
 --------------------------

-Writing things down in matrix notation makes things much faster in NumPy. **But it's not easy to read matrix notation, especially if you study machine learning on your own.** There're things like dot product, matrix multiplication, transpose and stuff that you need to keep track of in your head.
-If you're starting out, then please write them on papers, drawing figures as needed to make you understand.
+Writing things down in matrix notation makes things much faster in NumPy. **But it’s not easy to read matrix notation, especially if you study machine learning on your own.** There’re things like dot product, matrix multiplication, transpose and stuff that you need to keep track of in your head.
+If you’re starting out, then please write them on papers, drawing figures as needed to make you understand.
 It really pays off.